Kexanone/citra-backend-v2/README.md

 # citra-backend-v2
-An unofficial backend for Citra web API
+An unofficial Django-based backend for Citra web API